-Chelsea and Arsenal meet in the Premier League this evening, a huge clash between two capital clubs separated by just eight miles.
+Chelsea and Arsenal meet in the Premier League this weekend, in a huge clash between two capital clubs separated by just eight miles.

 The two teams have battled for supremacy as London’s finest footballing outfit in the modern era, with Chelsea emerging as the capital’s most successful side since the turn of the century.

 There have been some captivating clashes and iconic moments in the modern rivalry of the sides and ahead of their latest meeting at Stamford Bridge we’ve decided to look back at some of the most memorable.

 Here are six iconic moments from the Arsenal and Chelsea rivalry.

 Kanu believe it!

 Few footballers have ever defined an Arsenal-Chelsea contest with such individualistic brilliance as Nwankwo Kanu, who stunned Chelsea during a thrilling clash between the teams during the 1999/2000 season.

 Chelsea had won six of their opening nine fixtures and were yet to concede a goal at home, with the west Londoners racing into a two-goal lead that looked set to claim the Blues the bragging rights at the Bridge.

 However, Kanu took matters into his own hands – or rather, mercurial feet – to turn the game around with two goals in quick succession levelling the scores.